Severe Torture: History

-After this U.S. trip, Severe Torture started writing for the next album.
-Again the album was recorded at Franky's Recording Kitchen with Berthus Westerhuys and Robbie Woning.
-The recordings were finished in March 2002 and right after Severe Torture went to the U.S. for a second time.
+After this U.S. trip, Severe Torture started writing their next album, recorded at Franky's Recording Kitchen with Berthus Westerhuys and Robbie Woning.
+The recordings were finished in March 2002, and right after, Severe Torture went to the U.S. for a second time.
 They were on the "Bloodletting North America Part III" tour, the New England Metal and Hardcore Fest, and again at the Ohio Death Fest, and played five shows in Canada.
-During a five-week European tour with Cannibal Corpse in the fall, Severe Torture met guitarist Marvin Vriesde, who played session guitar for the German metal band Dew-Scented and guitar in the Dutch metal band Blo.Torch.
-A few months after the tour he was asked to join Severe Torture as second guitar player, which he did in the spring of 2003.
+During a five-week European tour with Cannibal Corpse in the fall, Severe Torture met guitarist Marvin Vriesde, who played session guitar for German metal band Dew-Scented and guitar in Dutch metal band Blo.Torch.
+A few months after the tour, he was asked to join Severe Torture as second guitar player, which he did in the spring of 2003.

-In 2005, the band signed a deal with Earache Records; a new album, Fall of the Despised, was released in Autumn of 2005.
-In May 2006 Severe Torture visited the U.S. for the third time, playing at the Maryland Deathfest, and that summer they toured Europe (40 shows) together with Vader as well.
+In 2005, the band signed a deal with Earache Records.
+A new album, Fall of the Despised, was released in Autumn of 2005.
+In May 2006, Severe Torture visited the U.S. for the third time, playing at the Maryland Deathfest, and that summer, they toured Europe (40 shows) with Vader.

 In 2007, they released Sworn Vengeance, their fourth studio album.

-In 2010 they signed with Season of Mist and released their fifth album Slaughtered.
+In 2010 they signed with Season of Mist and released their fifth album, Slaughtered.

-In 2017, it was announced that founding drummer Seth van de Loo left the band, in early 2018, Damiën Kerpentier joined as the drummer.
+In 2017, drummer Seth van de Loo left the band, and Damiën Kerpentier replaced him in early 2018.

-In April 2022, Severe Torture released their first song in twelve years, "Fisting the Sockets", which is the title track from their EP of the same name, released on June 10.
-The band also plans to release a new full-length album, and their first in thirteen years, in 2023.
+In April 2022, Severe Torture released their first song in twelve years, "Fisting the Sockets", the title track from an EP released on June 10.
+The band planned to release a full-length album, their first in thirteen years, in 2023.